amaddeus/punished-kirsh/README.md

 >Barely even knew I had it.
 Only aware cause those around me were sicker and testing

 61 is a little aggravating.
 >I show I have covid antibodies but I never tested positive or ever felt sick like I had covid.
 So I must have had it at some point, but never was aware I ever had it.

 That sure sounds like they had covid at least once if the antibody test is to be believed, but they didn’t mark that they had covid even a single time.

 281 is interestingly the reverse
 >Might have had Covid in January 20 20.
 This was before it was announced.
 The symptoms were unlike anything I’ve ever had in my 74 years was tested for antibodies but had none for months later.

-They didn’t mark that they had covid even a single time even though the antibody test was negative.
+They didn’t mark that they had covid even a single time even though they had the symptoms but the antibody test was negative.

 76 is another reason not to believe this data:
 >As far as I’m concerned it’s just the seasonal flu.
 No big deal.
 I only tested due to the insistence of a paranoid roommate I had at the time.

 They marked having covid 4 times, but not only is it unclear if they ever had covid as opposed to the flu it is also unclear if the test result for covid was even positive.

 Symptomatic